Back to articles

 1. Pure culture development and subculture TSA is the standard medium for obtaining a pure culture from a primary isolation plate.
 A single colony from a selective or differential medium (e.g., MacConkey, blood agar) is subcultured onto TSA to produce sufficient biomass for biochemical identification, MALDI-TOF analysis, or antibiotic susceptibility testing.

-2. Blood agar base TSA is the base for blood agar — the most widely used enriched medium in clinical bacteriology.
+2. Blood agar base TSA is the base for blood agar, the most widely used enriched medium in clinical bacteriology.
 Adding 5% sheep blood to molten TSA at 50°C produces blood agar, which supports fastidious organisms that TSA alone cannot grow.
 This relationship makes TSA the foundational medium of clinical microbiology, even when it is not used directly.

 4. McFarland suspension preparation TSB is used to prepare the 0.5 McFarland turbidity standard inoculum for Kirby-Bauer disc diffusion and broth microdilution susceptibility testing.
-Standardised in TSB, the suspension ensures reproducible inoculum density for all susceptibility methods.
+Standardized in TSB, the suspension ensures reproducible inoculum density for all susceptibility methods.

 5. Blood culture broth TSB supplemented with sodium polyanethol sulfonate (SPS) is the standard broth for blood culture bottles.
-SPS anticoagulates the blood sample and inhibits complement, lysozyme, and phagocytic activity — improving recovery of organisms from blood.
+SPS anticoagulates the blood sample and inhibits complement, lysozyme, and phagocytic activity, improving recovery of organisms from blood.
 After incubation in TSB-SPS, flagging positive bottles are subcultured to solid media (including blood agar and MacConkey) for identification.

 Colony Morphology on TSA